-In 2005, the NSTC initiated a task force to identify the needs that the council is uniquely positioned to address for the biotechnology and medical devices sector.
+In 2005, the NSTC initiated a task force to identify the needs of the regional biotechnology and medical devices sector.
 What emerged from this effort is the Biosciences Group.
 While an integral part of the NSTC, it is developing exciting new programs with content specifically tailored to meet the special needs of this business community.

 Science Technology Engineering and Math (STEM)

 The need for a focus on STEM is clear.
-The North Shore region, 16 of the 20 fastest growing occupations are in STEM-related fields and most of these will require college.
-To help focus the NSTC’s efforts on STEM education we are developing goals to follow, including driving value for the NSTC’s corporate members by connecting and engaging with them in a meaningful way to influence student education and faculty professional development to deliver a STEM educated workforce.
+In the North Shore region, 16 of the 20 fastest growing occupations are in STEM-related fields and most of these jobs will require college.
+To help focus the NSTC’s efforts on STEM education we are developing a set of goals, that includes driving value for the NSTC’s corporate members by connecting and engaging with them in a meaningful way to influence student education and faculty professional development, with the ultimate goal to deliver a STEM educated workforce.
 Visit the STEM SIG page for more information.

 The Sustainability Forum explores and promotes ways in which technology can improve quality of life be it health, economic, business, or social.
 The group brings together technicians, businesses, academics, and government experts to collaborate on decreasing waste, pollution, energy consumption, and costs.
 It examines the costs and benefits arising from possible solutions such as alternative energy, recycling, energy audits, business partnerships, and changing the design of both products and production.

 Technology and environmental professionals and concerned citizens interested in working with the Sustainability Forum should email us.

 The IT SIG is a monthly forum that provides insight into core IT operational technologies by offering meaningful content applicable to both IT and business professionals.